LuaFurtado/LuaFurtado/README.md

 ### Creative Developer • Techtonica SE Bootcamp • Community Builder

 🌟 I’m a creative-minded developer blending **front-end engineering**, **game development**, and **user-centered design** with a lifelong love for arts & crafts.
-Currently a Full-Time Software Engineering participant at **Techtonica**, VP of the **ASCC**, and a proud mom of two amazing girls who inspire everything I do.
+Currently a Part-Time Software Engineering participant at **Techtonica**, VP of the **ASCC**, and a proud mom of two amazing girls who inspire everything I do.

 ---